Nicolas-Noseda/ARIS-CryptoPass/README.md

 or if the "~" don't work :

  `ln -s /usr/share/applications/ARIS-CryptoPass.desktop YOUR_HOME_DIRECTORY/Desktop/ARIS-CryptoPass.desktop`

+or if the Desktop is Bureau :

+ `ln -s /usr/share/applications/ARIS-CryptoPass.desktop ~/Bureau/ARIS-CryptoPass.desktop`

 Your good to go :smile:
+If you have any issue, fell free to create an issue.

 # Installation For Windows (not yet available)

 [(Back to top)](#table-of-contents)